If you’re like me, assignment feedback can depress the heck out of you! Sometimes I want to throw it away and never look at it again.

 - Not enough referencing.
 If your teacher wrote this, it’s an easy one to fix – so start with it.
 I recommend reading my post on how to find scholarly sources to get started solving this issue.

 - Add depth or be more critical.
 These two often mean the same thing.
 This is also one of the biggest pieces of assignment feedback teachers give.
 It’s really cryptic, so I’ve broken down how to address this issue in my post on how to show critical thinking in an essay.

 - Write more clearly.
-Again, a major one – which is why I formulated my perfect paragraphs formula to help you out.
+Again, this a major one – which is why I formulated my perfect paragraph formula to help you out.

 The trick with choosing action points is that you want to find ones that you think you have a realistic chance of working on.

 If your negative feedback was on something specific to that previous class that you just finished, you’re better off focusing on the general feedback that you can put into action in the next course.